 The Horseshoe vsThe Big House

 Ohio Stadium and Michigan Stadium are two of the most famous landmarks in college football.
 "The Horsehoe" and the "The Big House" have hosted over 70 million fans at 940 games and countless millions more have witnessed the action on television.
-Between them, Michigan and Ohio State have led the nation in total attendance every year except one between 1949 and 2003.
+Between them, Michigan and Ohio State have led the nation in total attendance every year except one since 1949.

 Ohio Stadium Michigan Stadium